akrai15/Future_First_Assignment/README.md

 This project focuses on the quantitative analysis of the relationship between an external "Data" variable (presumed macroeconomic or sentiment indicator) and daily Stock Prices.
 The core objective was to determine if the external data serves as a leading indicator for price movements.

 By implementing a **Lagged Linear Regression Model**, the study successfully identified a statistically significant, albeit weak, negative correlation.
-The final model achieves an  of **0.9938**, leveraging an auto-regressive framework to predict prices with a Mean Absolute Percentage Error (MAPE) of less than **0.76%**.
+The final model achieves an  of R Square of **0.9938**, leveraging an auto-regressive framework to predict prices with a Mean Absolute Percentage Error (MAPE) of less than **0.76%**.

 ---